MVikhona/Bootstrap-Error-Custom/README.md

 # Bootstrap-Error-Dot-NET
 Raise Bootstrap Error Classes from Server-Side code.
-Simple library for ASP.NET C# Developers using Bootstrap as their front-end technology to call/show Bootstrap Errors in much simpler way in less than 2 minutes by using this repository.
+Simple library for ASP.NET C# Developers, who are using Bootstrap as their front-end framework, to call/show Bootstrap Errors from their server-side C# or VB ,in much simpler way in less than 2 minutes by using this repository.

 -- Cooming Soon -- contact for any support : mayankvikhona@gmail.com